obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 ### Nesting lists

-All list types can be nested in Obsidian.
+You can nest any type of list—ordered, unordered, or task lists—under any other type of list.

-To create a nested list, indent one or more list items:
+To create a nested list, indent one or more list items.
+You can mix list types within a nested structure:

 ```md
 1. First list item